temporalio/documentation/docs/web-ui.md

 ### Labs Mode

 The Web UI provides a Labs mode for users to try out upcoming, production-ready UI features and improvements.
 Features will move in and out of Labs mode according to demand and feedback.
-Labs mode can be turned on or off at any time.
+Labs mode can be turned on or off at any time in the left navigation bar via the Labs icon.